 The Marking Gauge – Your Layout Secret Weapon

 The marking gauge creates consistent parallel lines from an edge.
-It’s one of the most underused layout tools in many shops.
+It’s one of the most underused layout tools in a lot of shops — which is a shame, because once you’re comfortable with one it speeds up joinery layout considerably.

 Gauge Types

 Wheel gauges use a rotating cutter that slices fibers cleanly.
-They excel on cross-grain work and leave crisp lines for chisel work.
+They excel on cross-grain work and leave crisp lines for chisel work — the wheel severs the fibers rather than dragging across them.

-Mortise gauges have two pins for marking both sides of a mortise in one pass.
+Mortise gauges have two pins for marking both sides of a mortise in one pass — one of the real time-savers in hand-cut joinery.

 Setting Up